Centurion Folding Pruning Saw: Product Review

 - Can Blade Be Sharpened: Yes, but it is not recommended.
 Achieving the proper teeth angle is extremely difficult, and improper sharpening will ruin the blade.

 See Jack’s thoughts on the Centurion Folding Pruning Saw in the video below.
 He goes over details like the locking mechanism, the handle grip, and the blade.
 He also shows the folding saw in use and gives his opinion on its cutting performance.
+Note that the video shows the second saw that we tested – the third saw cut marginally better.

 Most foldable pruning saws have very similar packaging and the Centurion® is no exception.
 A clear plastic front with a cardboard back includes a hole stamped through the package so that it can be hung on a pegboard.